dippas/DeleteNonio/README.md

 (EN)

-- Due to recent changes in some sites like [oJogo](https://ojogo.pt/) you will need a page refresh when finding the NONIO Popup
+- Due to recent changes in some sites like [oJogo](https://ojogo.pt/) you will need a page refresh when finding the Nonio Popup
-- Some sites like [sic](https://sic.pt) and its affiliated sites will take a lit bit longer to remove the NONIO popup
+- Some sites like [sic](https://sic.pt) and its affiliated sites will take a lit bit longer to remove the Nonio popup

 ## TODO